 The Company will report the respective proportions of men and women on the Board and across the whole workforce as at the end of each reporting period.
-As at 30 June 2022, the Company had 4 male Non-Executive Directors and no female Directors and the Company had 11 male employees (including the ED) and 1 female employee.
-Since 30 June 2022, 1 further male employee, and 2 further female employees have commenced with the Company.
-In addition, there are 8 employees of OreCorp providing services under the transitional services agreement, 7 of those being female (including those providing services as Chief Financial Officer and Company Secretary) and 1 of those being male.
+As at the date of this statement, the Company had 4 male Non-Executive Directors and no female Directors.
+The Company currently has 12 male employees (including the MD) and 3 female employees.